yasuota/EspansoCode/README.md

 ### POP Search
 <img src="doc/pop_search.gif" width="900">

-You can easily check Fastly's POP name, country, and area by typing `:pop` anywhere.
+By typing `:pop` anywhere, you can easily check Fastly's POP name, country, and region.
+Its geolocation data is automatically copied to your clipboard, allowing you to check the location on Google Maps.
+This eliminates the need to remember a large number of POP names and locations.

-And its geolocation data is copied to your clipboard, so you can check the location on Google Maps. https://www.fastly.com/documentation/guides/concepts/pop/
+https://www.fastly.com/documentation/guides/concepts/pop/

 <details>